From Optimization to Prediction: Transformer-Based Path-Flow Estimation to the Traffic Assignment Problem: Introduction

 The \textit{Traffic Assignment Problem (TAP)} is a process of determining the propagation of flows over the transportation network.
 The goal is to calculate the network state, given the travel demand between various \textit{origin-destination (OD)} pairs and the network's capacity constraints \citep{sheffi}.
 Traditionally, this problem is solved through mathematical programs under the \textit{User Equilibrium (UE)} principle, which assumes drivers possess perfect information and make fully rational choices \citep{doi:10.1680/ipeds.1952.11259}.
 Despite potential deviations from reality, this approach consistently provides reasonable solutions to the traffic assignment problem \citep{bar-gera02,JAFARI17}.
 However, the computation for determining optimal solutions in large traffic networks is prohibitively costly.
 This is because the problem's complexity grows non-linearly with the increase in the number of OD pairs and directly depends on feasible paths.
 When the size of the network (the number of links and nodes in a representative graph) increases, allowing us to explore more paths, the number of feasible paths also increases, and the OD demand matrix may grow accordingly, leading to a non-linear increase in computation time \citep{Patriksson}.
 Because changing the input (demand and graph) results in a new problem to be solved, it requires re-calculation.
 Therefore, there is a critical need to find another way to capture the complex nature of traffic flow and demand in large networks in order to use the already-solved problem to estimate the solution to the new problem.

-Mathematically, the UE, is typically calculated using optimization methods such as the gradient method or fixed-point algorithm \citep{Heqing20, Mehrzad21, LIU2023104085}, e.g., Frank-Wolfe algorithm \cite{fukushima1984modified}.
-However, with the presence of data-driven approaches and the application of machine learning, an alternative solution to this problem could be prediction instead of optimization.
+Mathematically, the UE, is typically calculated using optimization methods such as the gradient method or fixed-point algorithm \citep{Heqing20, Mehrzad21, LIU2023104085}, e.g., {Frank-Wolfe algorithm \citep{fukushima1984modified}}. {While these optimization-based approaches provide near-optimal solutions, they require solving the entire network problem from scratch for each `what-if' scenario, making them computationally expensive and impractical for real-time or large-scale applications.} However, with the presence of data-driven approaches and the application of machine learning, an alternative solution to this problem could be prediction instead of optimization.
 In other words, we can employ supervised learning to learn the optimal solution and predict it given a new demand or a new graph.
-Recently, a few studies have tried to estimate the link flow solution of UE using machine learning \citep{fan23, rahman2022datadriven, liu24, liu2025scalable, LIU2025128072, hu2025use} with graph neural networks (GNNs) emerging as a particularly popular approach for utilising network topology to capture spatial dependencies.
-For example, \cite{rahman2022datadriven, liu2025scalable} uses graph convolutional neural networks (GCN) to forecast traffic flow patterns, while \cite{liu24, hu2025use} employed graph attention networks (GATs) to accelerate assignment across large-scale planning scenarios.
+Recently, a few studies have tried to estimate the link flow solution of UE using machine learning \citep{fan23, rahman2022datadriven, liu24, liu2025scalable, LIU2025128072, hu2025use} with graph neural networks (GNNs) emerging as a particularly popular approach for utilising network topology to capture spatial dependencies. {For example, \cite{rahman2022datadriven} and \cite{liu2025scalable} use graph convolutional neural networks (GCN) to forecast traffic flow patterns}, while \cite{liu24, hu2025use} employed graph attention networks (GATs) to accelerate assignment across large-scale planning scenarios.
 While promising, GNNs are constrained by their reliance on local message passing, which limits their ability to model long-range dependencies.
 Deeper stacking can address this, but at the cost of higher computation and over-smoothing of features.